 Capacity building: Over one lakh people have been trained in water conservationactivities better agricultural practices and related areas.

 The cumulative impacts of these projects initiated by HUF have been independentlyassured.

 Bhavishya Alliance Child Nutrition Initiatives

+Daverashola Estates Private Limited and Jamnagar Properties Private Limited aresubsidiaries of the Company which have been exploring opportunities to enter intoappropriate business activities.
 Levers Associated Trust Limited Levindra TrustLimited and Hindlever Trust Limited subsidiaries of the Company act astrustees of the employee benefits trusts of the Company.

 Kimberly Clark Lever Private Limited

-Kimberly Clark Lever Private Limited (KCLL) is a joint venture between your Company andKimberly-Clark Corporation (KCC) USA with infant care diapers as its primary product categorysold under the brand Huggies and feminine care products sold under the brandKotex.
-The business continued to face tough competitive environment especially on pricingand trade spends.
-There is a continuing shift in the market from regular diaper to thepants version which had an adverse impact on the growth.
-During the year your Companyannounced its intention to divest its stake in KCLL to the JV partner KCC.
-This decisionis in line with the Company's objective to focus on the core business.
-In the interimboth parties remain committed in ensuring that the business operations continue as usualand the transition is smooth.
+Kimberly Clark Lever Private Limited (KCL) is a joint venture between your Company andKimberly-Clark Corporation USA with infant care diapers as its primary product categorysold under the brand Huggies and feminine care products sold under the brand Kotex.
+Duringthe year the business faced tough competitive environment on pricing and trade spends.Also there has been a drastic shift of market from regular diaper to pants version whichimpacted revenue growth.

 6. CUSTOMER DEVELOPMENT

 During the year the most important deliverable for the Customer Development functionwas to win in the marketplace through great execution delivering competitive growth bywinning with 2700+ redistribution stockists and shoppers everyday whilst getting thefunction future ready for winning across markets.